SidonTheTroll/Erstes-Jahr/Practical/Chemistry/extra/salt-analysis.md

 2. Dilute $HCl$ (hot/cold)
 3. Concentrated $HCl$ (hot/cold)

-Solubility of inorganic salt in above solvents may often help to identify some basic radicals.
+Solubility of inorganic salt in the above solvents may often help to identify some basic radicals.

 <div align=center>